Virginia Sports Betting

 Rush Street and its Rivers brand brought brick-and-mortar casino games and sports betting to the Hampton Roads area through the Rivers Portsmouth casino project.
 The company’s BetRivers Virginia online sports betting platform is live, accepting mobile bets from users around the state.

 - Virginia Launch: February 3rd, 2021

 Famed U.K.-bookmaker William Hill was purchased by Caesars in early 2021, and Caesars quickly kept the technology, but cut the brand in the US market.
-Replacing William Hill is Caesars Sportsbook, an excellent new and improved online sportsbook that is now live in Virginia.
-As for a retail casino, Caesars Virginia has the green light and looks set to become a fixture of the Danville area for generations to come.
-Caesars Sportsbook will be the venue’s retail sports betting partner when they break ground, but has already started offering online sports bets in VA.
+Replacing William Hill is Caesars Sportsbook, an excellent new and improved online sportsbook that is live in Virginia.
+As for a retail casino, Caesars Virginia has the green light and looks to become a fixture of the Danville area for generations to come.
+Caesars Sportsbook is be the venue’s retail sports betting partner when they opened in Danville in May of 2023.
+They had already started offering online sports bets in VA as well.